readium/architecture/proposals/000-streamer-api.md

 A reading app might want to:

 * automatically handle all formats supported by Readium, including future ones,
-* or limits itself to a subset of the supported formats;
+* or limit itself to a subset of the supported formats;
 * support additional custom formats.

 ### Publication Extensibility

-A reading app should be able to customize which Publication Services are added to a `Publication` object, by either removing, replacing or wrapping them, or by adding custom services.
+A reading app should be able to customize which Publication Services are added to a `Publication` object by adding, removing or replacing services.

 It should also be able to replace or decorate the root `Fetcher`, for example to add resource transformers or handle resources caching.